Henry J. Kaiser

-Henry John Kaiser (May 9, 1882 – August 24, 1967) was an American industrialist who became known as the father of modern American shipbuilding.
+Henry John Kaiser (May 9, 1882 – August 24, 1967) was an American industrialist who became known for his shipbuilding and construction projects, then later for his involvement in fostering modern American health care.
 Prior to World War II, Kaiser was involved in the construction industry; his company was one of those that built the Hoover Dam.
 He established the Kaiser Shipyards, which built Liberty ships during World War II, after which he formed Kaiser Aluminum and Kaiser Steel.
 Kaiser organized Kaiser Permanente health care for his workers and their families.
 He led Kaiser-Frazer followed by Kaiser Motors, automobile companies known for the safety of their designs.
-Kaiser was involved in large construction projects such as civic centers and dams, and invested in real estate, later moving into television broadcasting.
-With his wealth, he established the Kaiser Family Foundation, a nonprofit, non-partisan, charitable organization.
+Kaiser was involved in large construction projects such as civic centers and dams, and invested in real estate, later moving into television broadcasting with Kaiser Broadcasting.

-Early life
+Early life, family and education

-Kaiser was born on May 9, 1882, in Sprout Brook, New York, the son of Franz and Anna Marie (née Yops) Kaiser, ethnic German immigrants.
-His father was a shoemaker.
+Kaiser was born on May 9, 1882, in Sprout Brook, New York, the son of Franz (a shoemaker) and Anna Marie (née Yops) Kaiser, ethnic German immigrants.

+Early career

 Kaiser's first job was as a cash boy in a Utica, New York, department store at the age of 16.
 He worked as an apprentice photographer early in life, and was running the studio in Lake Placid by the age of 20.

-He used his savings to move to Washington state in 1906, where he started a construction company fulfilling government contracts.
+Kaiser relocated to Spokane and became a top salesman at a hardware company.
+He used his savings and started a construction company in 1906 which fulfilled government contracts.